-In 2021, the tablet market is much the same as it has been for years now: stagnant.
+The Lenovo Tab P11 Pro launched into a stagnant tablet market.
 The iPad remains dominant as both the best-selling and best-known device family, while what space is left is contested hotly.
 Amazon, Samsung and Huawei are the main players here, each has a niche which it works to own - and here Lenovo enters to try its luck.

-The opening gambit it has chosen is the Tab P11 Pro, which is positioned as a direct competitor to Samsung in particular.
+As you'll see further down in our Lenovo Tab P11 Pro review, this is positioned as a direct competitor to Samsung in particular.
 With a 2K OLED screen, four stereo-effect speakers and a large battery, it will certainly appeal to cinephiles, however it also has an ace up its sleeve.

 Perhaps playing to the business consumers who worship its venerable ThinkPad line of computers, the P11 Pro also comes supporting the ‘Lenovo Pen’ and a very smart-looking keyboard case with a kickstand.

 The aforementioned screen is also a gem.
 Stretched across 11.5 inches with a 16:10 aspect ratio, it is roughly as big as a tablet can be without feeling enormous, and it displays most widescreen content nicely.

 The OLED tech means that colors are punchy and blacks are infinite, however the screen is also nicely color accurate.
 It also gets bright enough for indoor usage (up to 500 nits), and is viewable outdoors in strong sunlight.
 With a high resolution, reading is particularly pleasant, as there is no jagged text.
 For movies, reading and games, this is an excellent panel - the only improvement would be a higher refresh rate.